 Figure 2 provides a simple illustration of this process.

-In this example, a government program has three ARTs (each ART represents 50-125 practitioners).
+In this example, a government program has three ARTs (each ART represents 50-125 SAFe participants).
 Based on historical data of actual delivery capability, we know that ART 1 can deliver ~1200 story points per PI, ART 2 can deliver 1000, and ART 3 can deliver 650 (the differences are likely due to the varying number of personnel per ART).
 The highest priority epic has been estimated at 1000 story points.
 In the planning process, each ART must communicate how much of their total capacity per PI they can potentially dedicate to working on the top epic.
 If the skill sets in each ART are similar, there are many possibilities for how the work could be divided and thus when the epic could be delivered.
 For example, if ART 2 has the skills to work on epic 1 and can devote 100% of their capacity, optimistically, that epic could be delivered in the first PI, or more realistically in PI 2 to account for issues and unknowns.
 To increase the probability of delivery in PI 1, features could also be distributed among multiple ARTs.
 However, if the skill sets in each ART are more domain-specific, then there is less flexibility, and planning will be needed to manage potential specialization bottlenecks.

 Illustrating this what-if exercise can also expose where additional capacity is needed through addition or reallocation.
 Based on the agency’s needs reflected in the backlog, adjustments were made to reallocate resources from ART 2 to the other ARTs in Figure 2, providing the necessary capacity for the highest priority epics.
-Making these types of adjustments in Cadence, only at the PI boundaries wherever possible, is the best practice.
+Making these types of adjustments in cadence, only at the PI boundaries wherever possible, is the best practice.

-Long Range Forecasting and Roadmaps
+Long-Range Forecasting and Roadmaps

 Compared to more commercial software development initiatives, some government technology programs have very long-time horizons.
 This is especially true for cyber-physical systems such as fighter jets, satellite systems, and mission-critical applications.
 For this type of program, the normal three-PI (24-36 week) rolling-wave roadmap is insufficient.
 These large solutions require forecasting over many PIs—sometimes many years—to provide effective governance.